Vismay-dev/kv-store-raft/README.md

 - **Strong Consistency**: Guaranteed by the Raft protocol (implemented from scratch).
 - **Networking**: Built using the Go RPC package for efficient communication.
 - **High Performance**: (🚧 In Progress) To be achieved via sharding and replica groups
-- **Enterprise-Grade**: (🚧 In Progress) Planned AWS EC2 hosting & S3 storage for durability and scalability.

 ### Project Structure